-Exchange gains and losses arising on translation are included in the consolidated statements of comprehensive loss under other comprehensive income (loss).
-The other comprehensive income for the year ended December 31, 2015 was \$6,948 (2014 - other comprehensive loss \$38,804).
+Exchange gains and losses arising on translation are included in the consolidated statements of comprehensive income (loss) under other comprehensive income (loss).
+The other comprehensive loss for the year ended December 31, 2016 was \$1,670 (2015 - other comprehensive income \$6,948).